Premises Liability Laws in California

 Can I Sue My Employer in a Premises Liability Lawsuit?

 Generally, no, you cannot sue your employer if they have workers’ comp coverage.
 Workers’ compensation, which is required by state law, is available to limit the business community’s exposure to lawsuits, including your employer.

 There are cases where you can sue for an injury due to dangerous property conditions, such as on a construction or industrial site.
 However, your employer’s conduct would need to be intentional or involve severe and willful misconduct, such as concealing a known hazard.

 You may be able to file a lawsuit against a third-party property owner, such as a warehouse that does business with your employer.
 This is only one example.
 Third-party lawsuits can allow you to obtain compensation for pain and suffering damages.
 Workers’ comp benefits do not cover noneconomic damages (pain and suffering damages), so the monetary award can be much larger.

-Our premises liability attorneys can help you determine if it would be possible to file a third-party claim against a negligent property owner during a free consultation.
+Our Sonoma County premises liability attorney can help you determine if it would be possible to file a third-party claim against a negligent property owner during a free consultation.

 Call a Santa Rosa Premises Liability Lawyer at Our Firm